-Parameter and Value Description PROCESSES =500 (small) 1000 (medium), 3000 (large with under 14 NEP server), and 5000 (large with over 14 NEP servers) PROCESSES specifies the maximum number of operating system user processes that can simultaneously connect to Oracle Database.
+Parameter and Value Description PROCESSES =3000 and 5000 PROCESSES specifies the maximum number of operating system user processes that can simultaneously connect to Oracle Database.
 Its value should allow for all background processes such as locks, job queue processes, and parallel execution processes.
 The default values of the SESSIONS and TRANSACTIONS parameters are derived from this parameter.
 Therefore, if you change the value of PROCESSES, you should evaluate whether to adjust the values of those derived parameters.
 For more information on Configuration Variables, see the ASAP System Administrator's Guide.
 SESSIONS = 1600 This parameter sets the maximum number of connections to the Oracle or up to 600 per online instance (production) Database.
 100 - 120 per online instance (development) COMMIT_WAIT = 'WAIT' This parameter controls when the redo for a commit is flushed to the redo logs.
-FILESYSTEMIO_OPTION = 'SETALL' Specifies I/O operations for file system files.